-i the efforts made towards technology absorption The Company has been continuously making efforts to achieve reduction in energy consumption and higher product recovery ii the benefits derived like product improvement, cost reduction, product development or import substitution. with consistent reviews of all processes and operations and consequent improvement actions like recently installed bag filters.
-The Company is also making all round efforts to improve on the efficiency of the production of quality products by experimenting various specifications of raw materials and its blends iii in case of imported technology (imported during the last three years reckoned from the beginning of the financial year)- (a) the details of technology imported; (b) the year of import; (c) whether the technology has been fully absorbed; (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and Not applicable iv the expenditure incurred on Research and Development.
+i the efforts made towards technology absorption The Company has framed a structured approach for conservation of energy and resources at its manufacturing facility with ii the benefits derived like product improvement, cost reduction, product development or import substitution. deeper engagement of employees and cost saving initiat iii in case of imported technology (imported during the last three years reckoned from the beginning of the financial year)- (a) the details of technology imported; (b) the year of import; (c) whether the technology has been fully absorbed; (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and Not applicable iv the expenditure incurred on Research and Development.